CodisTech/InventoryTrackerPublic/docs/USER_GUIDE.md

-# CODIS User Guide
+# Inventory Management System User Guide

-This guide provides detailed instructions for using the CODIS Inventory Management System.
+This guide provides detailed instructions for using the Inventory Management System.

 ## Table of Contents